… Austrian literature, its subjects, forms and contemporary history

 A thematic and historical tour of Austrian literature since the end of the 18th century awaits you in the » permanent exhibition on the first and second floors.
 Discover texts of Johann Nestroy, Franz Kafka, Ilse Aichinger, Ingeborg Bachmann, Thomas Bernhard or Friederike Mayröcker.
 See astonishing objects such as Peter Handke’s hiking pole or a uniform as worn by Arthur Schnitzler’s “Leutnant Gustl”.

 The third floor is dedicated to temporary » special exhibitions.

 Use our » museum tablet for general and subject-based tours through the Literature Museum.
 Additional text, audio and images enable you to get more deeply involved and a writing workshop invites you to get creative with language yourself and become part of the museum.

 Our » guided tours for children and teenagers range from general and subject-based tours to readings and writing workshops for primary school classes.
-Weekly guided tours for adults and a diverse » programme of events with discussions, workshop talks, film presentations and lectures round off our offering.
+Guided tours for adults and a diverse » programme of events with discussions, workshop talks, film presentations and lectures round off our offering.